 Can both my eyes have LASIK surgery on the same day?

 More than 97 percent of our patients have both eyes done on the same day.
-The solution that is best for you will be discussed during initial LASIK consultation at our office in Dallas or Fort Worth, Texas.
+The solution that is best for you will be discussed during initial LASIK consultation at our office in Dallas, Fort Worth, or Plano Texas.

 What does the cost of LASIK cover?

 The fee for LASIK covers the following services:

 - The initial evaluation and comprehensive examination to prepare for LASIK surgery.

 - The laser procedure including the facility fee for use of the laser equipment.

 - Post-procedure care, including eye care examinations for the next 12-months.